-To enter Portuguese territory, citizens of non-EU states must obtain a valid visa appropriate for the purpose of travel, a travel document recognized as valid and not be subject to any alert issued by AIMA, I. P. Integrated Information System or the Schengen Information System.
+To enter Portugal, non-EU citizens must obtain a valid travel visa, possess a recognized travel document, and not be subject to any alerts from the AIMA, I.P.

-Citizens of third states wishing to reside in Portugal must apply for a residence visa from the consular services of the Portuguese Embassy in their country of residence.
-Residence visas are long-term visas, allowing their holders to stay in Portugal for a period of four months, which allows them to apply for a temporary residence permit issued by AIMA, I. P.
+Citizens of third countries wishing to reside in Portugal must apply for a residence visa through the Portuguese consular services in their country of residence.
+A residence visa is a long-term visa, allowing the holder to stay in Portugal for up to four months, during which they can apply for a temporary residence permit issued by AIMA, I.P.